Jinjer

 Jinjer (/ˈdʒɪndʒər/ "ginger") is a Ukrainian metalcore band from Donetsk, formed in 2008.
 None of the founding members remain with the band.
-The current lineup considers 2009 as its official year of formation, with the arrival of singer Tatiana Shmailyuk and guitarist Roman Ibramkhalilov.
+The current lineup considers 2009 as its official year of formation, with the arrival of singer Tatiana Shmayluk and guitarist Roman Ibramkhalilov.
 The band has since added bassist Eugene Abdukhanov and drummer Vladislav Ulasevich.
-Their most recent album, Wallflowers, was released in August 2021.
+Their fifth studio album, Duél, was released in February 2025.

 History

 Jinjer was formed in 2008 by singer Maksym Fatullaiev, guitarist Dmitriy Oksen, bassist Oleksiy Svynar, and drummer Vyacheslav Okhrimenko.
 This lineup released the four-song EP Objects in Mirror Are Closer than They Appear.
-In 2009, Fatullaiev was replaced by Tatiana Shmailyuk, and Roman Ibramkhalilov joined on second guitar.
+In 2009, Fatullaiev was replaced by Tatiana Shmayluk, and Roman Ibramkhalilov joined on second guitar.
 In 2011, Oleksiy Svynar was replaced by Eugene Abdukhanov, while Okhrimenko was replaced by Oleksandr Koziychuk.

 This lineup self-released the EP Inhale, Do Not Breathe in 2012 and Jinjer began relentlessly touring on their own funds.
-They were noticed by The Leaders Records in late 2012, and Inhale, Don't Breathe was officially re-released in 2013 in an extended format, with three live tracks.
+They were noticed by the Leaders Records in late 2012, and Inhale, Don't Breathe was officially re-released in 2013 in an extended format, with three live tracks.
 The band won the Best Ukrainian Metal Act award held by Kyiv's InshaMuzyka label in 2013 (they would win that award again in 2016).

 Jinjer self-released their first full-length album, Cloud Factory, in 2014; the record featured another new drummer, Yevhen Mantulin.
 It would later be picked up and re-released by their current record label, Napalm.
 Jinjer began touring internationally and personally booked their own shows.
 The final remaining founding member, Dmitriy Oksen, departed in 2015 and was not replaced, leaving Ibramkhalilov as sole guitarist.

+While the band was on tour in 2014, Mantulin fell out of a third-story window and suffered severe injuries, severing his spine and rupturing his spleen and thus being unable to continue playing drums.
+He was replaced by Dmitriy Kim.

-After several tours around the world, they released their second full-length album, King of Everything, in 2016, along with the single "Pisces".
-Dmitriy Kim served as drummer on this album.
-Videos for "Pisces" and "I Speak Astronomy" became popular on YouTube.
+After several world tours, Jinjer released their second full-length album, King of Everything, in 2016, which was preceded by the single "Pisces".
 In 2021, Metal Hammer placed "Pisces" at No. 74 in their list of "The 100 Greatest Metal Songs of the 21st Century".
 Shortly after the release of King of Everything, drummer Vladislav Ulasevich joined and the band's lineup has remained stable since.